 When a user views another user's profile, the links on the left navigation bar are similar, but also include a link to Documents and People.
-The Documents link lets other users view the My Site owner's public documents stored on the owner's OneDrive for Business, and the People link displays the people whom the My Site owner is following.
+The Documents link lets other users view the My Site owner's public documents stored on the owner's OneDrive, and the People link displays the people whom the My Site owner is following.

 My Sites give users rich social networking and collaboration features, which enable users to explore and share interests, projects, business relationships, content, and other data with people in the organization.

 Because My Sites enable users to easily share information about themselves and their work, this sharing of information encourages collaboration, builds and promotes information about expertise, and targets relevant content to the people who want to see it.
-Once My Sites are deployed, a user can access his or her My Site by clicking his or her user name in the top-right corner of a SharePoint Server page and then clicking About me.
+Once My Sites are deployed, users can access their My Site by clicking their user names in the top-right corner of a SharePoint Server page and then clicking About me.
 A user can also click any photo or a name in a newsfeed to be directed to that user's My Site profile.

-Newsfeed is the user's social hub where he or she can see updates from the people, documents, sites, and tags that the user is following.
-Newsfeed is the default page that displays when a user accesses his or her My Site.
+Newsfeed is the user's social hub where a user can see updates from the people, documents, sites, and tags that the user is following.
+Newsfeed is the default page that displays when users access their My Site.
 This page displays the feed of recent activities related to a user's specified colleagues and interests.
 Users can customize their newsfeeds by adding or removing colleagues they are interested in, specifying interests, and configuring the kind of activities they want to follow, such as when a colleague tags a shared interest.

 The Newsfeed page contains the information shown in the following table.

 ||A text box in which the user can post to the newsfeed.
 The users can either choose to share with everyone, or with the members of a team site of which they are a member.